asadsalman/docker-tutorial/README.md

 ```
 docker run dockerhello
 ```
-And you should see your
+And you should see "hello world" printed on the screen.